 Meg initially felt betrayed when I converted.
 It was as though someone had stolen the irreligious man she had married.
 Her friends even suggested to her that I had lost my mind.
 It was a tense time in our marriage, but thanks be to God, on September 17 of that year Meg became a Christian.

 I shared my faith with many people at work, which upset some of the senior partners.
 I was blackballed from becoming a partner in that firm (as I suspected at the time and later had confirmed), but the Lord blessed me beyond measure.
 I joined another firm in 1980, became a partner and a successful trial attorney, and had a wonderful relationship with my partners and fellow lawyers.

 I left the practice of law in 1987 to attend Harding University Graduate School of Religion (now Harding School of Theology) in Memphis, Tennessee.
 I graduated from HUGSR with a Master of Divinity degree in 1990.
 I was the 1989 recipient of the Velma R. West Greek Award and the 1990 recipient of the M. Div.
 Academic Award.
 From 1990 to 2004, I was involved in planting and building a house church (University Church of Christ) in Tempe, Arizona.
 In the spring of 2004, I decided it was time to bring to a close that chapter of my service to the Lord.
 Our group essentially merged with a neighboring congregation, the Mesa Church of Christ.
-I now teach Bible classes in that congregation and occasionally preach.
-I also do legal research and writing for attorneys on a part-time basis.
+I have since taught Bible classes in that congregation and occasionally preach.